 HP recalls faulty laptop batteries that may catch fire

-Thousands of potentially faulty laptop computer batteries are being recalled by Hewlett-Packard (HP) due to burn injury and property damage risks.
+Thousands of potentially faulty laptop computer batteries are being recalled by Hewlett-Packard (HP) due to burn injury risks.
 The batteries are liable to overheat and catch fire, a report of cpsc.gov stated on June 23.

 According to reports, the HP lithium-ion battery packs used for Compaq and HP portable computers may overheat.
 Consumers who own the affected batteries are at high risk of sustaining burn injuries if the batteries catch fire.
 There were approximately 41,000 defective batteries used in the six HP laptop models.
 The Palo Alto-based company and federal authorities are unaware of any injuries involving the defective batteries.
-However, there were seven complaints of overheating incidents, four of which resulted in $4,000 worth of property damage.
+However, there were seven complaints of overheating incidents.
 Consumers were advised to immediately return the battery packs of their notebook computers to HP to receive a new battery for free.

 The attorneys at Spiros Law, P.C., understand that many families in Danville are left struggling after accidents caused by defective products.
 If you were hurt by a defective product, we may be able to work on your behalf to help you receive compensations for recovery.
 Call us at (217) 443-4343 to begin your legal action against negligent parties.